chardbres/tic-tac-toe-client/README.md

 4. cURL to test CRUD processes with the API shared by the server endpoint.
 5. AJAX to handle API calls to the server endpoint when initiated by DOM manipulations.
 6. Git/GitHub for project version control.
+7. Markdown for all documentation files (like this README).

 PLANNING AND HISTORY: